everydaycookingtips.com

 Preparation Steps

-• Dredge each chicken cutlet first in flour, then dip in the beaten eggs, and finally coat thoroughly with the breadcrumb mixture.
+• Dredge each chicken breast in flour, dip in egg, then coat thoroughly with breadcrumb mixture.

 • Heat olive oil in a large oven-safe skillet over medium-high heat.
-Carefully place the breaded chicken cutlets in the hot oil and cook for 3-4 minutes per side, until golden brown and crispy.
-Work in batches if necessary to avoid overcrowding the pan.
+Cook chicken for 3-4 minutes per side until golden brown.

-• Garnish with fresh basil, if desired, before serving.
+• Garnish with fresh basil if desired and serve immediately.

 Notes